yongjiajie/dotfiles/README.md

 ### tmux

-Configure your default shell to `tmux` so we can use it in the Terminal, by adding `/usr/local/tmux` to `/etc/shells`.
-Run the following commands:
+Configure your default shell to `tmux` so we can use it in the Terminal.
+You can find the path of `tmux` by using `which tmux`, then add the path to `/etc/shells`.

+Then, run the following commands:

 ```bash
 chsh -s /usr/local/tmux